dario-campagna/roman-numerals-java/README.md

 # Roman Numerals TDD Kata

- Conversion from Arabic numbers into their Roman numeral equivalents implemented in Java.
+ Conversion from integer numbers, in decimal notation, into their Roman numeral equivalents implemented in Java.